- Practice Areas

-A few weeks ago, I posted an article about the many ways that hospitals are trying to take advantage of people who are hurt in Denver car accidents and Denver motorcycle accidents.
+A few weeks ago, I posted an article about the many ways that hospitals are trying to take advantage of people who are hurt in car and motorcycle accidents.
 Because of some questions I received, I believe that the information bears repeating.
 Additionally, I’ll add some action steps below to help you advocate for yourself should you believe that you are the victim of medical billing fraud.

 Now, let me start at the beginning…

 Let’s say you’re in a motorcycle accident and you’re taken to the hospital.
 Very quickly in the process, the hospital will ask if your injuries are the result of an accident.
 Of course, you will say yes.
 (Or, your loved one will say yes on your behalf if you are unable.)
 But this brief question and answer session can lead to a terrible domino effect that may end up with you paying the hospital thousands and thousands of dollars more than you should because of medical billing fraud.

 In a nutshell, when a hospital discovers that they are caring for the victim of a car or motorcycle accident, they are withholding all of their medical bills to find out if the victim receives a settlement from his or her personal injury case.
 Why?
 Hospitals stand to make more from victims’ legal settlements than they do from victims’ health insurance companies.
 Hospitals are held to agreed-upon amounts for services by the insurance companies.
 When billing victims directly, hospitals can bill much more for each service, pill and procedure that they provide.

 So, even though it’s unethical and often illegal, hospitals will do everything they can to avoid billing an accident victim’s health insurance company, but this is exactly why people have health insurance in the first place!